KTH-Library/kontarion/README.md

 This takes around 19 minutes on a modern laptop.

-Use `docker images | grep kontarion` to inspect the resulting image, its total size is around 7 GB.
+Use `docker images | grep kontarion` to inspect the resulting image, its total size is around 7 GB uncompressed, and around 4 GB compressed (which is what is downloaded from [Docker Hub](https://hub.docker.com/r/kthb) if just issuing `make start-ide` and not building from source).

 ## Common configuration options: